ringo-framework/ringo/docs/source/xxx.rst

  * Label plural: This is the label used for multiple items of the modul (Overviews).
  * Description: A textual description of the modul.
  * String representation: The string representation defines how items of the modul are displayed as a single string like in selection lists.
+ * Actions: A list of actions which are available for the Modul.
+This way you can disable an action complete.
+Not enabled action will not be listed anywhere.
+ * Display: Select the menu where the modul will be listed.
+Select hide to hide the modul completely

 Permission System
 *****************